Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 ### An additional real life use case
 At the time of writing a different MySQL RDS instance is running which ignores AWS's advice (https://aws.amazon.com/premiumsupport/knowledge-center/low-freeable-memory-rds-mysql-mariadb/) since at peak Memory usage it only has 3% Free Memory.
 The monitoring shows that the swap Usage metric increases regularly, so scaling up vertically seems reasonable.
-However there is no visible impact on write latency, read latency nor on CPU Utilization.
+However, there is no visible impact on write latency, read latency nor on CPU Utilization.
 At this point it is a calculated risk which reduces costs significantly.
 Keep in mind that downscaling one instance size reduces the cost by a factor 2.
 Choosing to not scale up one instance size in this case, saves a considerable amount of money.
 It is very much recommended having some CloudWatch alarms in place, should the read or write latency exceed a certain arbitrary threshold.

 ## Multi-AZ
-RDS instances can be run with multi AZ availability.
+RDS instances can be run with multi-AZ availability.
 Choose this option if your database needs to be high available.
 It will protect you from hardware failure and from an availability zone going down as a whole.
-Having your RDS instance run with multi AZ availability provides faster recovery, since failover is a breeze.
+Having your RDS instance run with multi-AZ availability provides faster recovery, since failover is a breeze.
-Consider disabling multi AZ when faster recovery is unnecessary which is the case for most test environments.
+Consider disabling multi-AZ when faster recovery is unnecessary which is the case for most test environments.
-Running the test RDS instance in single AZ availability will cut its compute and storage cost in half.
+Running the test RDS instance in single-AZ availability will cut its compute and storage cost in half.

 ### real life use case
-The RDS instances in our test environment run in single AZ availability because the impact of having an RDS instance fail is limited.
+The RDS instances in our test environment run in single-AZ availability because the impact of having an RDS instance fail is limited.
-The MySQL RDS instance that runs in production have been deployed multi AZ as the cost of downtime is rather large.
+The MySQL RDS instance that runs in production have been deployed multi-AZ as the cost of downtime is rather large.
-Our test environment was already configured as single AZ and the multi-AZ configuration of the MySQL RDS instance was not changed, so no costs were saved.
+Our test environment was already configured as single-AZ and the multi-AZ configuration of the MySQL RDS instance was not changed, so no costs were saved.

 ## Stopping unused RDS instances versus Reserved Instances
 More costs can be saved by either stopping RDS instances during periods in which they are not used but this has to be carefully compared to reserving instances.